eclectic-coding/rails_default_template/README.md

 ```
 **Create a new application:**

-There are a few prerequisites:
+There are a few prerequisites.
-- Template is set up to use Postgresql
-- Since it uses RSpec, you need to use the `-T` to not install testing
-- To use the template you need to use the `-m` switch followed by the path to the `template.rb`

 By defaults `rails new` looks in your root directory for a `.railrc` configuration file.
 Here you can place these commands, so you do not have to remember them each time.
 In your root home directory create `.railsrc`, and add the following:
 ```shell
 --skip-spring
 -a propshaft